-PCTBC plays in the highly competitive Connecticut Basketball Conference and accordingly requires a high level of commitment from all parents and players.
+PCTBC plays in the highly competitive Connecticut Basketball Conference and accordingly requires a high level of commitment from all players and parents.

 The Jr. Highlander program is for boys and girls who aspire to play junior high school and high school basketball.
-Accordingly, it is expected that PCTBC Basketball be a higher priority than any other sports or clubs.
+With that in mind, it is expected PCTBC Basketball be a higher priority than any other sports or clubs.

 Travel basketball is not for everyone.
-Our teams in our junior divisions (4th-6th grades) typically practice twice a week and play games on both Saturday and Sunday.
+Our teams in the junior divisions (4th-6th grades) typically practice twice a week and play games on both Saturday and Sunday.
 The game schedule ranges from 14-20 games per season.
-In our senior divisions (7th-8th grades), teams typically practice once a week after the school team begins practice in December, and play one to two games per weekend.
+In our senior divisions (7th-8th grades), teams typically practice once a week after the school team begins practice in December.
+They also play one to two games per weekend.

 Players and parents should understand the time commitment of practices and games.
-Players are expected to be early for practices and games for “chalk talks” and to stay after games for post-game talks.
+Players are expected to be early for all such activity, as well as being present for “chalk talks” and staying afterward for post-game talks.

-Any exceptions or absences are expected to be communicated in advance to the player’s coach.
-It is not acceptable to miss PCTBC events, to be late or to leave early without prior notice to the coach.
+Any exceptions or absences are expected to be communicated in advance to the player’s individual coach.
+It is never acceptable to miss, be late or to leave PCTBC events early without prior approval of the head coach.

 The travel program is generally the best fit for kids who love basketball and would like to eventually play on the junior high school and then high school team.

 The Portland Travel Basketball Club is for players seeking to improve their skills and build their character in a highly competitive basketball environment.